yifandill/Gamma_Exposure_Quant_Research/README.md

 All the source codes for this project can be reached in the `src` folder.

+Experiment on GEX computation can be found in `Computation of GEX.ipynb`.

 Two simple strategy trails can be seen from `Mean-Reverting Strategy.ipynb` and `straddle_strategy.ipynb`.

 Two interactive plots in html format produced by `plotly` can be found in the `results` folder.